Professional Studies Building, Room 350

 SPEC 668 Field Experience & Seminar in Muticultural Early Childhood Settings (3 Credits)

 Students visit a variety of early childhood special education settings serving young children with special needs and their families.
 Students work with various educators and specialists in intervention and inclusion programs.
 This course combines field experiences in early childhood special education settings with a seminar approach relating theory and research to practice.

 SPEC 669 Development Communication Skills Atypical Children (3 Credits)

 This course focuses on the study of language disorders associated with mental retardation, emotional disturbance, developmental problems, brain injury, and other childhood impairments.
 Symptomatology, diagnosis, and suggested therapeutic approaches to ameliorating language difficulties are explored.
 Students are required to observe and/or work with a child with communication difficulties.

 This course familiarizes candidates with a wide range of remediation approaches in all areas of academics: reading, written language, and mathematics.
 This course also assists candidates in developing skills, which allow them to choose the appropriate strategies or interventions for specific academic problems.
-Prerequisite: SPEC697 Diagnosis of Children with Learning Disabilities and advanced standing in the Learning Disabilities Program.

 SPEC 671 Therapeutic Interventions for the Learning Disabled Child (3 Credits)